 About the courses

-ESLinsider's online TEFL courses are well rounded, but they do focus more on teaching young learners aged from about 6-13 years old.
+ESLinsider's online TEFL courses are well rounded, but they do focus more on teaching kids (young learners) aged from about 6-13 years old.
 They require the user to maintain an 80% or higher through the course and an 85% or higher on the mid term review and the final exam to obtain a certificate.

 Here's a sample of the old certificate.
 However, it now says the course name on it.
 Your current options are: